johnh865/AFR_Bylaws/Bylaws.md

 Any member may become a delegate.
 Delegate voting power shall be equal to the amount of members' voting power which has been delegated to them.
 Members may split delegation to more than one delegate.
-Members may delegate voting power to themself.
+Members may delegate voting power to them self.
 Delegation may be temporarily revoked when a member wishes to personally vote at a meeting and temporarily become a delegate.
 No delegate may accumulate more than 33% of total voting power of the members.

 3.1 Vote Power
 ------------------
 Each member shall have 1 vote power for each meeting held.
-Vote power may be sub-divided into fractional voting power.
+Vote power may be subdivided into fractional voting power.
 Vote power may be transferred by the member to a delegate.